-- (3) Community support.
+- (2) Community support.
 The Contractor may directly sponsor specific local community activities or sponsor individual employees to work with a specific local community activity.
 The Contractor may provide support and assistance to community service organizations.
 The Contractor may support strategic partnerships with professional and scientific organizations to enhance recruitment into all levels of its organization. - (c) The Contractor may use fee dollars to pay for its community commitment actions, as it deems appropriate.
-All costs to be incurred by the Contractor for community commitment actions and activities are unallowable and non-reimbursable under the contract. - (d) The Contractor shall encourage its subcontractors, at all tiers, to participate in these activities.
+All costs to be incurred by the Contractor for community commitment actions and activities are unallowable and non-reimbursable under the Contract. - (d) The Contractor shall encourage its subcontractors, at all tiers, to participate in these activities.

-H.31 DOE-H-2046 Diversity Program (Oct 2014)
+H.32 DOE-H-2046 Diversity Program (Oct 2014)

 - (a) The Contractor shall develop and implement a diversity program consistent with and in support of the DOE's diversity program.
-A diversity plan covering the full period of performance shall be submitted to the CO for approval within 60 calendar days after the effective date of the Transition Task Order in the NTP.
+A diversity plan covering the full period of performance shall be submitted to the CO for approval within 60 calendar days after the NTP.
 Once the diversity plan is approved by the CO, the Contractor shall implement the diversity plan within 30 calendar days of its approval by the CO. - (b) The diversity plan shall address, at a minimum, the Contractor's approach, to ensure an effective diversity program (including addressing applicable affirmative action and equal employment opportunity regulations) to include: - (1) A statement of the Contractor's policies and practices; and - (2) Planned initiatives and activities that demonstrate a commitment to a diversity program, including recruitment strategies for hiring a diverse workforce.
-The diversity program shall also address, at a minimum, the Contractor's approach for promoting diversity through (1) the Contractor's workforce; (2) educational outreach, including a mentor/protégé program; (3) stakeholder involvement and outreach; (4) subcontracting; and (5) economic development. - (c) An annual diversity report shall be submitted pursuant to Section J, Attachment J-4 entitled, Contract Deliverables.
+The diversity program shall also address, at a minimum, the Contractor's approach for promoting diversity through (1) the Contractor's workforce; (2) educational outreach, including a mentor/protégé program; (3) stakeholder involvement and outreach; (4) subcontracting; and (5) economic development. - (c) An annual diversity report shall be submitted pursuant to Section J, Attachment entitled, "Contract Deliverables."
 This report shall provide a list of accomplishments achieved, both internally and externally during the current reporting period, and projected initiatives during the next reporting period.
 The report shall also list any proposed changes to the diversity plan which shall be subject to the CO's approval.

-H.32 DOE-H-2052 Representations, Certifications, and Other Statements of the Offeror (Oct 2014) (Revised)
+H.33 DOE-H-2052 Representations, Certifications, and Other Statements of the Offeror (Oct 2014) (Revised)

-The Contractor's Representations, Certifications, and Other Statements, dated [Offeror Fill-In] made in response to Solicitation No. [Offeror Fill-In] are hereby incorporated into the contract.
+The Contractor's Representations, Certifications, and Other Statements, dated [Offeror Fill-In] made in response to Solicitation No. 89303321REM000092 are hereby incorporated into the contract.

-H.33 DOE-H-2053 Worker Safety and Health Program in Accordance with 10 CFR 851 (Oct 2014)
+H.34 DOE-H-2053 Worker Safety and Health Program in Accordance with 10 CFR 851 (Oct 2014)